Send Feedback

 For selecting connections and endpoints for unassociated files, consider the following:

-• When a .q or .py file is not associated with a connection, it shows a Choose Connection code lens at the top and runs on the active connection.
+• When a .q, .py, or .sql file is not associated with a connection, it runs on REPL by default.

-• Clicking Choose Connection allows you to associate the file with a connection.
+• If you want to associate the file with a connection, click Choose Connection.

 • Once associated, the file only executes on that connection.